mvolkmann/blog/src/swift/notifications.md

 Local notifications are sent from an app running on the device.
 Remote (or push) notifications are sent from a server.

+TODO: In addition to displaying notifications, can an app listen for notifications and act on them?

 ## Local Notifications

 Stewart Lynch created an excellent 4-part series of YouTube videos